bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 The specific details described above vary from release to release as better ways of solving the fundamental problem are found, and thus information such as what is described here can quickly become outdated.
-A full, detailed white paper is planned for after Bedrock Linux hits 1.0 stable and thus stabilizes.
+A full, detailed white paper is planned to be written and released when Bedrock Linux stabilizes at a 1.0 stable release.
 At such a time the white paper contents will be valid for a long enough time to justify the effort placed into writing it.